 Action Target Date

-i Provisions to facilitate and promote safety culture as part of SSP/SPAS.
+i Provisions to facilitate and promote safety culture as part of SSP/SPAS, through promotion by TM-CAD and by sharing guidance issued by EASA and other regulatory bodies.
 Continuous

 MST.0027

 ii Provide the necessary support to encourage occurrence reporting.
 Continuous

 MST.0027